Weak Existence and Uniqueness for Super-Brownian Motion with Irregular Drift: Duality

 is stochastically dominated by

 The random variable $Z^t$ is nothing else, but the total progeny of $(Z^t_n)_{n\geq 0}$ and its law can be made explicit by using the Otter-Dwass formula (see \cite{Dwass69}), whenever $\lambda \leq1$.
-Thus $T_0$ must be small enough such that $\lambda \leq 1$.
-In our setting, we get
+By \eqref{eq:lambda_intensity} we can choose $T_0$ small enough such that